 Interestingly, leadership presence is not a quality that a person automatically acquires as a result of their success in business or a career.
 That’s what makes it rare and valuable.
 It’s a quality that can only come to those who are aware of it, appreciate it, and deliberately take action to develop it.

 An effective way to master any skill in life is to watch and learn from the best.
 Thankfully, there are many recorded examples of speeches and presentations from leaders with strong leadership presence.
 The opportunity to learn from great orators from the past and present is right at your fingertips – with platforms such as TED Talks and YouTube.

-As you observe iconic speeches, pay attention to literary and persuasive techniques that contribute to a ‘wow factor’.
+As you observe iconic speeches, pay attention to literary and persuasive techniques contributing to a ‘wow factor.
 Print the transcripts of your favorite speeches if possible, so you can highlight them and make notes for personal application.
 When you study the elements of leadership presence at such a detailed level, you’ll discover the secret ingredients for creating a powerful impact.

 Understand Your Audience

 The content and delivery of your message should always reflect the needs and expectations of your audience.
 In an organizational context, it’s vital to assess the company’s communication climate and how comfortable people feel about voicing their opinions.

 For example, are employees generally distrustful of management, or are messages typically received with confidence?
 When you understand the issues and concerns that may be on the minds of people in your audience, you increase the likelihood that your message will be accepted and appreciated.

 Additionally, as a leader, you will likely have to reiterate key points on various occasions.
 Sometimes people need to hear a message repeatedly before it makes an impact.
 As you assess the needs of your audience, think about what information people need to effectively carry out their responsibilities.